|

-If you have a mortgage, a savings account, or you are renting, this decision affects you.
-Here is what it actually means, explained plainly based on publicly available information.
+If you have a mortgage, a savings account, or you are renting, all three decisions affect you.
+Here is what they actually mean, explained plainly based on publicly available information.

 What the RBA Decided and Why